SpaceNetLab/SKYFALL/README.md

    bash find_vital_GS.sh 3600 64
    ```

 5. Time-Slot Analysis (as shown in Section 5.1.
 You should specify the number of timeslots, the number of available logical processors for multi-thread, and throughput degradation, e.g., 3600, 64, and 0.9).
-Throughput degradation could be 1, 0.9, 0.8, 0.7, 0.6, and 0.5 as shown in Section 6.
-Thus, run the following commands sequentially to analyze the deployment for various degradations: (three hours taken with our hardware, half an hour for each command below)
+Throughput degradation could be 0.9, 0.8, 0.7, 0.6, and 0.5 as shown in Section 6.
+Thus, run the following commands sequentially to analyze the deployment for various degradations:
    ```
-   bash time_slot_analysis.sh 3600 64 1
    bash time_slot_analysis.sh 3600 64 0.9
    bash time_slot_analysis.sh 3600 64 0.8
    bash time_slot_analysis.sh 3600 64 0.7